King's Ely: Cricket

 The King's Enzymes is a Cricket Team made up of Old Eleans, parents, staff, and current pupils which hosts friendly internal and external games during the Summer Term against Pupil Teams, Staff Teams, and other Cricket Clubs.
-The team was launched in the 1990's by the then Head of Biology but eventually fizzled out until it was revived in 2022.
+The team was launched in the 1990s by the then Head of Biology but eventually fizzled out until it was revived in 2022.

 Athletics

 Athletics is taught both as part of the Physical Education curriculum and as a Games option.
 Several notable athletes have attended the school, including Olympic Medallist Goldie Sayers.

 Rowing

 The school has its own boat club which is affiliated to British Rowing (boat code KSE) and its own boat house which is next to Cambridge University's on the River Great Ouse.
 The river is wide, straight and uninterrupted.
 Sculling is open to Senior School pupils and year 8 pupils, and has produced teams and single sculls that have competed at regional and national level, The club's blade design is duck egg blue with dark blue cheque.

 At the 1987 British Rowing Championships the club won the men's U-16 single sculls.
 In 2017 at the British Rowing Championships the women's J16 quad sculls won the national title at the 2017 British Rowing Junior Championships.
 In 2021 the club came second place in the J18 Double Scull category of the National Schools Regatta.